goshevs/datediff/README.md

 - `age`: computation uses the logic of age calculation (the default).
 For example, one year is the period from Jan 15, 2018 to Jan 14, 2019.
-- `time`: computation uses the logic of time calculation.
+- `time`: computation uses the logic of time calculation,.
 For example, one year is the period from Jan 15, 2018 to Jan 15, 2019.

-Examples (see examples.do for executable examples)
+Examples
 ---

+Executable examples are available in examples.do

 ```
-*** Move bdate forward by the specified years, months and days, using age principle of calculation
+*** Move bdates by the specified years, months and days, using age principle of calculation
-dateForward bdate, gen(newvar) step(years = year months = month days = day)
+dateShift bdate, gen(newvar) step(years = year months = month days = day)

 *** Compute date difference in years, months and days, using age principle of calculation
 dateDiff bdate newvar, gen(years=years months = months days = days) replace

-*** Move bdate forward by the specified months, using age principle of calculation
+*** Move bdates by the specified months, using age principle of calculation
-dateForward bdate, gen(newvar) step(months = month) replace
+dateShift bdate, gen(newvar) step(months = month) replace

 *** Compute date difference in months, using age principle of calculation
 dateDiff bdate newvar, gen(months = months) replace